Search for

 11 December 1994 - Philippine Air Lines Flight 434

 The man responsible for building and placing the bomb was Ramzi Yousef who had also masterminded the World Trade Center bombing in 1993.
-Yousef conducted the Philippine Airlines bombing as a test of a much larger plot called Oplan Bojinka during which bombs ten times as powerful would have been smuggled aboard eleven transpacific flights bound for the United States.
-The attack was to occur on 21 and 22 January 1995 when five Al-Qaeda operatives would sneak bombs aboard Northwest, Delta, and United Airlines flights in the same way Yousef had tested.
-All eleven bombs were to go off at about the same time causing the aircraft to crash into the Pacific Ocean or the South China Sea.
+Yousef conducted the Philippine Air Lines bombing as a test of a much larger plot called Oplan Bojinka during which bombs ten times as powerful would have been smuggled aboard 11 or 12 transpacific flights bound for the United States.
+The attack was to occur on 21 and 22 January 1995 when five al-Qaeda operatives would sneak bombs aboard Northwest, Delta, and United Airlines flights in the same way Yousef had tested.
+Each bomb was to go off at about the same time causing the planes to fall into the Pacific Ocean or the South China Sea.
 It is estimated that some 4,000 people would have been killed if successful.
-The plot also grew to include an assassination attempt on the Pope and hijacking an airliner to crash into a target in the United States, most likely CIA headquarters.
-However, the ambitious plan quickly unraveled after a chemical fire arroused police suspicion.
-Within a matter of days, several of the conspirators had been captured and confessed eventually leading to the arrest of Yousef himself.
-He has since been sentenced to life imprisonment for the plot plus another 240 years for his involvement in the first World Trade Center bombing.
-Elements of Oplan Bojinka inspired both the September 11 attack and the August 2006 plot to bomb transatlantic flights that was foiled in the United Kingdom.

 9 July 1997 - TAM Flight 283

 A Fokker 100 operated by the Brazilian airline TAM was en route from Sao José dos Campos to Congonhas carrying 60 people (55 passengers, 5 crew).
 The plane was climbing through 7,875 ft (2,400 m) after takeoff when a bomb exploded underneath seat 18D.
-The small bomb contained just seven ounces of explosive but the blast and decompression blew a 6.5 ft (2 m) hole in the fuselage.
+The small device contained just seven ounces of explosive but the blast and decompression blew a 6.5 ft (2 m) hole in the fuselage.
 The passenger in seat 18E was pulled from the plane and died, but the remainder of the occupants survived after an emergency landing at São Paulo.
-A failed suicide attempt was blamed as the motive.
+A suicide attempt was blamed as the motive.

 22 December 2001 - American Airlines Flight 63